 After you heal, will you be okay with people coming up to you and asking if you’ve had breast augmentation?

-Some women want to be able to augment the size of their breasts without anyone really knowing they’ve had work done.
+Some women want to be able to augment the size of their breasts without anyone really knowing they’ve had a breast augmentation.
 Of course, there’s a fine line here.

-You may want people to be able to see the improvement you’ve achieved with breast implants, but you also might not want it to be super-noticeable.
+You may want people to be able to see the improvement you’ve achieved with breast implants, but you also might not want your breast augmentation to be super-noticeable.
 This is something to think about as you consider how much larger you’d like your breasts to be.

 7. Do you prefer saline or silicone implants?